roe-dl/weewx-skyfield-almanac/README.md

 Q: I installed a skin and it does not show the localized names of planets and constellations.

-A: You will have to re-install this extension after you instelled the skin.
+A: You will have to re-install this extension after you installed the skin.

 ## Credits